Mohityadav129/library-Management-system/README.md

-# library-Management-system     (prroject on master portion)
+# library-Management-system     (project on master portion)
 How to run this Library Management System Project

 1. Download and Unzip file on your local system copy library.